facil-io/cstl/fio-stl.md

 ## Hash Function Testing

 During development I tested the Hash functions using [the SMHasher testing suite (@rurban's fork)](https://github.com/rurban/smhasher).
 The testing suite is often growing with more tests, so I do not know what the future may bring... but attached are the test results for Risky Hash, Stable Hash (64 and 128 bit variation) as they were at the time of (re)development (March, 2023).

+Note that even though Stable Hash appears faster in the tests, it may clobber more registers (resulting is some slowdowns when using cache values).
 ### Risky Hash SMHasher Results

 The following results were achieved on my personal computer when testing the facil.io Risky Hash (`fio_risky_hash`).